-No one doubts neither in public nor private healthcare industry about the need to undertake a deep transformation to optimize processes through digitization.
-The largest clinics have been taking steps towards that goal for years, thanks to the analysis of Big Data and access to the Internet, allowing patients to maintain online consultations through videoconferencing, for example, or removing paper from signatures to carry out the process in tablets through digital signatures.
+No one doubts neither in the public nor the private healthcare industry about the need to undertake a deep transformation to optimize processes through digitization.
+The largest clinics have been taking steps towards that goal for years, thanks to the analysis of Big Data and Internet availability, allowing patients to access online consultations through videoconferencing, for example, or removing the necessity for paper by enabling digital signatures on tablets, through introducing biometrics in the healthcare industry.
 Smaller clinics, on the other hand, remain rudimentary, using paper for patient records and for signatures on any type of document.

-Today, a few months after the appearance of the coronavirus and as we dive into “the new normality”, we realise that this trend towards healthcare industry digitalization, has become inexorably and overnight in a need to avoid contacts and agglomerations keeping the safety distances between patients and health professionals.
+Today, a few months after the emergence of the coronavirus and as we dive into “the new normality”, we realise that this trend towards healthcare industry digitalization, has become overnight a necessity to avoid contacts and crowds by keeping safe distances between patients and health professionals.

 On the other hand, we quickly closed projects with our digital signature solution, many of them with clinics in the health sector.
 In this case the advantages were so obvious that its use was soon standardized, as our biometric signature meets all legal requirements set out in the many regulations and standards for electronic and digital signatures, removing paper, making the process more eco-friendly and consequently reducing costs, while improving the user experience and allowing the signing process anywhere at any time.

 Therefore, from 2012 we began working with the first clinics in Spain that implemented the biometric signature to sign PDF documents face-to-face.
-To do this, we used tablets (iOS, Android or Windows) with a native app that integrated our biometric signature SDK, also connected to the clinic’s CRM to store the signed consents.
+To do this, we used tablets (iOS, Android or Windows) with a native app that integrated our biometric signature SDK, while connecting to the clinic’s CRM to store the signed consents.

-But today, it is urgent to go one step further, allowing the patient himself to sign any document from his smartphone either remotely at home or in the clinic itself, with a contactless and web-based signature solution avoiding the need to download any native app.
+Nowadays, there is an urgency to go one step further, allowing the patient to sign any document from his smartphone either remotely or in the clinic itself, with a contactless and web-based signature solution avoiding the need to download any native app.

-This seems relatively simple with the clinic staff since we can register them in our database and we can easily perform a biometric enrollment in a controlled and face-to-face way.
+This seems relatively simple for the clinic staff since we can register them on our database and we can easily perform a biometric enrollment in a controlled and face-to-face way.
 Nevertheless, in the case of the patients it is not so simple.

-In order to perform the digital registration of patients or to allow the patient accessing sensitive information, we can use a legally based identity document such as an ID card or passport.
+In order to perform the digital registration of patients or to allow the patient access to sensitive information, we can use a legally based identity document such as an ID card or passport.

-This way we can verify a patient’s identity the first time accesses our systems.
+In this way we can verify a patient’s identity the first time they access our systems.
 This process can be carried out in a web environment via a mobile device, a webcam or even at kiosks at the clinic.

 In conclusion, our solutions based on biometrics allow the verification of the identity of patients in digital environments from the first moment in which they begin their relationship with the clinic through the scan and verification of their ID card in a digital registration process to multi-biometric recognition each time they access the system or consult their history, including the biometric signature with legal validity of consents and documents.

-In addition, all these technologies allow contactless processes in tablets or kiosks, acquiring even more importance in the current situation to avoid contact between people.
+In addition, all these technologies allow contactless processes on tablets or in kiosks, which is even more important in the current situation to avoid contact between people.